-What Is a Narrative Device: 9 Types of Narrative Devices
+What Is a Narrative Device: 9 Types with Examples

 Like the epistolic narrative device but for film, this allows the characters to share their inner monologue directly with the audience during the events of the story, something that was not previously possible in film.

-Later iterations of this style have removed the conceit of the documentary crew altogether, even as they keep the interviews, like later season of The Office and the show Modern Family.
+Later iterations of this style have removed the conceit of the documentary crew altogether, even as they keep the interviews, like later seasons of The Office and the show Modern Family.

 A framing story is a narrative device in which there is another story within the story that is somehow related.
 This is device has been used by some of the best writers in history.
 William Shakespeare was especially fond of it, and included it in several of his plays, including Hamlet, A Midsummer Night’s Dream, and Taming of the Shrew, among others.